An interview with Family Program Director, Ivona Bhadha and Women’s Program Director, Mindy Appel

 Now that your family member is in rehab, however, you have a chance to actively support your loved one’s recovery and help the whole family heal.
 The family’s role in addiction recovery is a critical one — you can help your loved one stay sober and break the cycle of addiction for the next generation.

 Yet, learning how to support a family member in recovery can be difficult.
-At The Florida House Experience, we guide families through the transition from active addiction to sobriety and emotional recovery.
+At FHE Health, we guide families through the transition from active addiction to sobriety and emotional recovery.
 Through education and therapy, individuals and the entire family unit can heal together and move on from addiction.

 Here, Mindy Appel, our women’s program director, and Ivona Bhadha, director of the family program, discuss why family is critical to the recovery process, and five steps that family members can take to support a loved one’s sobriety in the short- and long-term.